 And by placing the button right in the middle, they know where to go from here.

-The last content email style on our list does this too but it takes a slightly different approach.
+The last content email on our list does this too but it takes a slightly different approach.

 Here, a small piece of the introduction of the article is used as the body of the email.

 A call to action then guides subscribers to click the big pink button that spans the entire width of the email.